HUG-Future/hug-future.github.io/_notes/Public/Cornell University.md

 <div class="project-box">
 <h3 id="主要教授与研究方向"><a href="https://cals.cornell.edu" target="_blank">主要教授与研究方向</a></h3>
-<p><strong>Prof.1：</strong>Rachel Bezner Kerr: My research focuses on the historical, political, and social roots of the food system in northern Malawi, sustainable agriculture, food security, and social processes in rural Africa.
+<p><strong> Rachel Bezner Kerr：</strong>My research focuses on the historical, political, and social roots of the food system in northern Malawi, sustainable agriculture, food security, and social processes in rural Africa.
 I also explore social relations linked to health and nutritional outcomes and local knowledge related to climate change adaptation. <a href="https://cals.cornell.edu/rachel-bezner-kerr" target="_blank">Link</a></p>

-<p><strong>Prof.2：</strong>Sarah Evanega: My research specializes in science communications, science advocacy, and the intersection of biotechnology, policy, and social issues, with a focus on diversity and inclusion. <a href="https://cals.cornell.edu/sarah-evanega" target="_blank">Link</a></p>
+<p><strong> Sarah Evanega：</strong>My research specializes in science communications, science advocacy, and the intersection of biotechnology, policy, and social issues, with a focus on diversity and inclusion. <a href="https://cals.cornell.edu/sarah-evanega" target="_blank">Link</a></p>
  </div>
 <br>
 <br>